CleverCloud/documentation/content/doc/addons/mysql/_index.md

 2. Command line tool for MySQL administration.
 3. Any MySQL client such as [MySQL Workbench](https://www.mysql.fr/products/workbench/).

-If you need to import a very large dump, please send an email to <support@clever-cloud.com>.
+If you need to import a very large dump, contact [Clever Cloud Support](https://console.clever-cloud.com/ticket-center-choice).

 ## Direct access